big-o/materialcv/README.md

 <img src="./img/web.png" alt="web" height="300px" />

-On small/mobile devices, the cards take on a more vertical format to better utilise
+On smaller devices such as mobile, the cards take on a more vertical format to better utilise space:
-space:

 <img src="./img/mobile.png" alt="mobile" height="300px" />